scrapy/scrapy/docs/topics/stats.rst

 Default: ``False``

-If ``True`` communication with SimpleDB will be performed asynchronously.
+If ``True``, communication with SimpleDB will be performed asynchronously.
 If ``False`` blocking IO will be used instead.
 This is the default as using asynchronous communication can result in the stats not being persisted if the Scrapy engine is shut down in the middle (for example, when you run only one